-- The Brain Charity can offer counselling, and stress and relaxtion treatments, at our centre in Liverpool.
+- The Brain Charity can offer counselling, and stress and relaxation treatments, at our centre in Liverpool (check our events calendar).
 We also have our own library, which has a wide range of information on neurological conditions, and on living with a condition.

 - We can also help you with support and advice about benefits and work, wherever you are in the UK.